Last Updated on October 19, 2022 by rudyooms

 How are we going to mount or remove drive letters to our on-premises file servers when we have not yet migrated the data to SharePoint?

 Are we going to map some old-fashioned drive letters with the use of PowerShell?
-I guess everyone has deployed Adminless and Applocker and of course, you made sure your Applocker policy will block PowerShell for the regular users.
+I guess everyone has deployed Adminless and Applocker and of course, you made sure your Applocker policy will block PowerShell for regular users.
 What to do now?

 Assuming we all have the Azure Ad connect requirement in place to get SSO from our AADJ devices to our on-premises environment let’s go forth!